Alessandro201/BlastUI/README.md

 conda activate BlastUI
 ```

-#### Pip

-## Quickstart
+Launch the app with
 ```
 python ./run_app.py
 ```

+## Contributing

-If you want to develop the app, you need to install pyinstaller to package it:
+If you want to package the app into an executable, you need to install pyinstaller to package it:

 ```
 pip install pyinstaller